 The propeller blades fold back as well then the plane is not in use.
 Typically, powered gliders have their electric motors installed in their nose but they can also have the motor installed on a fold-away pod on top of the fuselage, behind the wing.

 The model aircraft industry is worth billions of dollars today due to the fact that this sport today has international coverage.
 With thousands of hobbyists entering the world of model aircraft every day, it is only right that we discussed each type in detail.
+You may enjoy snorkeling, biking or other hobbies but model aircraft can be for anyone and anytime.
 Therefore, whenever you are out hunting for the perfect model aircraft, give this article a thorough read.